The importance of churchyards

 Granite Celtic cross with leafy and crustose lichens

 The survival of this wonderful lichen diversity is very much dependent on how the churchyards are looked after.
 Abandoned churchyards become overgrown and the lichens wither in resulting shade.
 The gravestones may be cleaned and the lichens scrubbed off as the stone surface is worn away.
-Saddest of all is the laying flat of vertical memorial stones that have been deemed unsafe.
-This leaves the churchyard looking like a decimated army on a war-torn battlefield.
+Saddest of all is the laying flat of vertical memorial stones that have been deemed unsafe, leaving the churchyard looking like a decimated army on a war-torn battlefield.

 The British Lichen Society, mindful of the needs of managing churchyards safely and economically, is keen for the lichens to be considered.
 We are able to offer advice about: